What is Personal Income?

 How to Calculate Personal Income?

 In order to calculate the Personal income of an individual or a household, collate the first-hand details of all the income earned by the individual or household.
 The income received through all the sources, direct or indirect, totaled together provides us with the amount of personal income of the person or household.
-Direct sources of income can be explained as salaries and wages, performance pay, profits from business, and similar incomes.
+Direct sources of income encompass salaries, wages, performance-based compensation, business profits, and other comparable forms of revenue.
 Indirect sources of income mean income by way of interest, dividends, or any miscellaneous income, which is not related to the main / core business or profession.

-Alternatively, personal income can also be calculated as a factor of adjustment to national income.
+Alternatively, one can calculate personal income by adjusting the national income using a specific factor.
 National income adjusted by the income received but not earned and income earned but not received shall also provide us with the amount of personal income.

 Why is Personal Income Important?